QNetITQ/WaveFox/README.md

 ## Features
 * All themes supported (Tabs can be difficult to distinguish with some themes from the repository)
 * All interface densities supported
-* You can control the size of the drag space for each density in the "Custom Settings" section
+* You can control the size of the drag space in the "Custom Settings" section
-* You can control the size of the context menus for each density in the "Custom Settings" section
+* You can control the size of the context menus in the "Custom Settings" section
-* You can control the size and color of the shadows for each density in the "Custom Settings" section (Tab bar only)
+* You can control the size and color of the shadows in the "Custom Settings" section (Tab bar only)
 * Media icons on tabs are always visible
 * Accent color (Windows 11 / Windows 10)
 * Vibrancy (MacOS)